NewsLocal NewsInvestigations

 The appellate judges found Pew should not be entitled to qualified immunity protection, due to what happened after Spencer was handcuffed lying face down on the ground.
 The judges noted that Pew kneeled on Spencer’s back for three minutes, with the exception of a few seconds’ break.

-They remanded the lawsuit to the Federal district court with Pew as the only defendant.
+The judges remanded the lawsuit to the federal district court with Pew as the only defendant.
 Spencer can now move for a trial in the case.

 Spencer told ABC15 he’s hoping that an attorney will take his case and represent him before the jury.
 Spencer said he’d previously been unable to hire a civil attorney to assist him and has mostly served as his own legal counsel.